Snapshotting

 Saving all files to the staging area has several risks, namely:

-• Creating a commit that is too large may contain changes that have nothing to do with what is being done.
+committhat is too large may contain changes that have nothing to do with what is being done. - There may be files containing sensitive information that we accidentally

 We can prevent the possibility of the 2 points above by ensuring that each commit only contains related changes and match the description of its commit.